 Pop off the little stem at the end of the avocado. you are looking for a bright green underneath.
 If it's brown, the avocado is over-ripe.
 If it's too light or yellow, it's not quite ready.
 The avocado should also feel firm in your hand but give to light pressure.

 For a few: Use at least two avocados (if they're small) when making guac.
 One half of an avocado has approximately 120 calories.

 For a crowd: Set up a guacamole bar for your next party. have a big bowl of guacamole with fun mix-ins like diced watermelon, mango, pineapple, goat cheese, pepitas or different peppers.

 - 2 avocados

-- 1 tsp ground black pepper to start
+- 1 teaspoon ground black pepper, to start

-Placed pitted avocados in a medium bowl.
-Add cilantro and a little lime juice to start.
+- Placed pitted avocados in a medium bowl.
+Add diced jalapeno, cilantro and a little lime juice to start.
+[See note below]

 - To store freshly made guacamole, place in a glass dish and put one of the pits in the center of the dish.
 Press plastic wrap directly on surface of the guacamole and then cover with a tight lid.